Cancel anytime

 Total Addressable Market (TAM)

 The global solar energy market is projected to reach hundreds of billions of dollars in the coming years.
-Canadian Solar is positioned to capture a significant portion of this TAM with its diverse product offerings and global presence.
+Canadian Solar is well-positioned to capture a significant share of this market with its established brand and diverse product portfolio.

 Upturn SWOT Analysis